granularai/gh5050_covid_data_tracker/.github/ISSUE_TEMPLATE/source-checklist.md

 Name:

-Source:
+Base Source: (where is the link for latest update referenced?)

 Additional Sources:
-eg - base source for archive, etc
+eg - example reports, etc

 ### Type
 - [ ] [](Source) [PDF]